ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

   In the COX subunits tree, Didunculus strigirostris appears to be more closely related to the Caloenas-Raphus-Pezophaps clade than the Goura clade is.
 Conversely, in the full mitochondria tree, Didunculus strigirostris is positioned outside the other clades of the ingroup.

 - **Interpretation of Phylogenetic Differences:**
   This disparity in the phylogenetic placement of Didunculus strigirostris between the two trees could be attributed to the limited phylogenetic resolution provided by the COX subunits alone.
 It seems that the COX subunits may not be as effective in distinguishing between closely related species within the Columbidae family as the full mitochondrial sequences.
-Both trees correctly dileneate the Goura species as in Bruxaux et al. (2017), placing Goura victoria and Goura scheepmakeri together, and Goura critata and Goura sclaterii together.[^1]
+Both trees correctly dileneate the Goura species as in Bruxaux et al. (2017), placing Goura victoria and Goura scheepmakeri together, and Goura cristata and Goura sclaterii together.[^1]

 - **Consistency and Homoplasy Indices:**
-  Interestingly, both the consistency index (CI) and the homoplasy index (HI) show remarkable similarity between the two trees, with differences of only 1/100th.
+  Interestingly, both the consistency index (CI) and the homoplasy index (HI) - a measure non-parsimony - show remarkable similarity between the two trees, with differences of only 1/100th.
 This suggests that despite the different phylogenetic placements observed, the overall reliability and character-state distribution, as measured by these indices, are comparable between the two trees.

 These observations underscore the importance of using comprehensive genomic data for phylogenetic studies, especially when dealing with closely related species.
 The choice of molecular markers can significantly influence the phylogenetic relationships inferred, highlighting the need for careful marker selection in phylogenetic analyses.
 The full mitochondrial tree agrees in its placement of Didunculus with the Maximum Likelihood phylogeny by Soares et al. [^2]

 ## Maximum Parsimony Tree of Cytochrome B
-To asses the phylogenetic signal of Cytochrome B, we also made a maximum parsimony tree from this gene of the nine reference genomes, using the same aproach as for the two previous trees.
+To asses the phylogenetic signal of Cytochrome B, we also made a maximum parsimony tree from this gene of the nine reference genomes using the same aproach as for the two previous trees.

 1. **Extraction of Cytochrome B DNA Sequences:**
-    Cytochrome b DNA sequences from the reference genomes were written to the FASTA file, '__cytochrome_b.fasta__', with the python executable ['concatenate_genes.py'](../../src/preprocessing/concatenate_genes.py) using the terms 'CYTB' and 'cob' for input genes as Cytochrome B is annotated by either name in the genbank files:
+    Cytochrome B DNA sequences from the reference genomes were written to the FASTA file, '__cytochrome_b.fasta__', with the python executable ['concatenate_genes.py'](../../src/preprocessing/concatenate_genes.py) using the terms 'CYTB' and 'cob' for input genes as Cytochrome B is annotated by either name in the genbank files:
     ~~~bash
     output_file="/home/laniel/projects/pigeon_conservation/data/raw/referene_genomes/genes/cytb.fasta"
     > $output_file